rcarver/config/README.md

     $ config-ec2-create-node --blueprint=webserver --cluster=production

-(MC: I'm curious how it has access to my git repository)
+(MC: I'm curious how it has access to my git repository) (RC: Me too.
+A secrets manager is a big missing piece here.
+See also whether or not this git access should really be read/write or just read)

 Here we've specified the two required parameters: The Blueprint used to configure the server, and the Cluster that the resulting Node will